kgroveshok/z80-homebrew/DEV-DIARY.md

 Core Firmware Enhancements:

-* TODO Add stack checks and guardrails to be options on or off via hardware word bits
+* TODO Add stack checks and guardrails to be options on or off via hardware word bits. have a selection of off, low, mid, high levels of checks if possible
 * TODO Move DMARK to hardware word bit check